-Daily fantasy sports (DFS) contests are hugely popular in California.
-As the country’s most populous state — with 40 million residents — it’s no surprise to discover that California represents the largest single-state market for DFS.
-In fact, some estimates have suggested that Californians comprise as much as 10% of the total entries in US-based DFS contests (maybe even more).
+Daily fantasy sports (DFS) contests were extremely popular in California, which has led to increased regulatory scrutiny.
+As the country’s most populous state — with 40 million residents — California represents the largest single-state market for DFS.
+In fact, some estimates suggested Californians comprised as much as 10% of the total entries in US-based DFS contests (maybe even more) in 2025.

-Meanwhile, if you’re seeking information about the legal status of daily fantasy sports in California and about current DFS options for CA players, PlayCA has you covered.
+Meanwhile, if you’re seeking information about the legal status of daily fantasy sports in California and about potential DFS operators in CA players, PlayCA has you covered.

 See below for everything you need to know about daily fantasy sports in the Golden State.